 The Enthusiast Oscars Extravaganza, Pt.
 1

-Even thought it'll most likely be an Oscarheimer situation, there are some fantastic films that deserve recognition at the upcoming 96th awards.
+Even though it'll most likely be an Oscarheimer situation, there are some fantastic films that deserve recognition at the upcoming 96th awards.

 Welcome to The Enthusiast, a newsletter for those who fall in love with everything and everyone.
 Every week(ish) I send love notes about the people, places and things I'm loving, from the latest in pop culture to random esoteric ephemera–all personally vetted and highly recommended by yours truly.